Treating Breast Cancer

 Research and Clinical Trials

 Ongoing research and access to clinical trials (new and sometimes experimental treatment programs in which women can volunteer to participate) are important components of any cancer program, and housed within the Peninsula Cancer Institute.

 The NCCN develops the nationally accepted gold standard guidelines for cancer treatment depending on the type and stage of the cancer.
 Riverside is proud to be one of the few institutions in the nation whose Cancer Registry checks 100 percent of our cancer cases against NCCN guidelines.

 Case Conferences / Tumor Board

 A case conference or tumor board is a unique opportunity to have an interdisciplinary team of physicians and other health care specialists come together to discuss your case and treatment plan.
-As an accredited Comprehensive Community Cancer Program by the American College of Surgeons’ Commission on Cancer, Riverside’s cancer program reviews a minimum of 10% of all cancer cases in a case conference or tumor board setting.
+As an accredited Comprehensive Community Cancer Program by the American College of Surgeons’ Commission on Cancer, Riverside’s cancer program reviews a minimum of 10 percent of all cancer cases in a case conference or tumor board setting.
 Pathologists, radiologists, surgeons, medical oncologists, radiation oncologists, patient navigators, nurses and other specialists discuss the specifics of the case, and often review the latest research that may apply to the situation.
 The benefit to the patient is the opportunity to have more physicians reviewing the case – like getting a second, third and fourth opinion all at once.